-We can learn leadership lessons everywhere, but we have football on the brain with EURO 2016 in full force.
-There have been many great football managers and teams, but we believe there are three core lessons we can learn from their intriguing leadership styles.
+We can learn leadership lessons everywhere, but we have football on the brain.
+There have been so many of the greatest football managers and teams, but we believe there are three core lessons we can learn from their intriguing leadership styles.

 Arsene Wenger is the longest running manager of Arsenal, but his greatest success came when he hired help in the form of Martin Keown.
 Even though the team lost many key players due to injury, Arsenal won ten consecutive Champions League matches without giving up a single goal.
 Despite that performance, Wenger chose not to keep Keown in the following years and Arsenal hasn’t been as successful since.

 “The inability to delegate is one of the biggest problems I see with managers at all levels.” -Eli Broad, Founder of SunAmerica

 It’s important for leaders to understand that delegating isn’t a weakness.
 While it may be tempting to do as much as you can yourself, it isn’t the best idea.
 Bringing on talented team members will free you up to focus on what you do best, and will often lead both you and the team to success.
 On the field and in business.